 - Automated discovery – Continuously detects devices, applications, and cloud resources to keep your inventory accurate and up to date.

-- Asset normalization – Cleans and standardizes asset data to prevent duplicates and inconsistencies (for example, merging multiple records of the same device or application into a single, reliable asset).
+- Asset normalization – Cleans and standardizes asset data to prevent duplicates and inconsistencies, ensuring a reliable single version of the truth.

-- Centralized asset inventory – Provides a single source of truth where all assets and their attributes live in one place.
+- Centralized asset inventory – Provides one unified platform where all assets and their attributes are managed.

-- Asset Lifecycle Management – Tracks assets through defined lifecycle states, from request and acquisition to operation, depreciation, and retirement, enabling better planning and cost control.
+- Asset Lifecycle Management – Tracks assets from request and acquisition to operation, depreciation, and retirement, supporting cost control and planning.

-- Reporting and analytics – Turns asset data into actionable insights through dashboards and reports that support operational and financial decision-making.
+- Reporting and analytics – Delivers dashboards and reports that translate asset data into operational and financial insights.

-- Integrations ecosystem – Connects ITAM with ITSM, identity providers, endpoint tools, and cloud platforms, ensuring asset data flows across your stack without silos.
+- Integrations ecosystem – Connects ITAM with ITSM tools, identity providers, endpoint management platforms, and cloud systems to avoid data silos.

 ITAM software use cases